 There are several places where you can get spectacular views over the city.
 A good option is the Bath Skyline Walk, a 6 mile route incorporating woodland, fields and views.
 Keen hikers might also like the Two Tunnels Circuit, a varied 13-mile loop (unlike other walks in Bath this one is mostly flat, and can also be cycled).
 Then there is the Cotswold Way, a long distance trail that starts at Bath Abbey but soon moves into countryside.

 Bath is very well provided with places to eat and drink, including lots of historic pubs.
-The oldest is the Saracens Head, but there is also The Raven (real ales and great pies), and the quirky Bell Inn, a co-operative venture with live music and a pizza stand in the garden.
 Many of the restaurants also combine great food with historic settings, most notably the Pump Room, once an 18th century social hub, now a place to enjoy lunch or a cream tea.
 You may find grandeur in surprising places: for instance the unassuming entrance to the Grand Eastern Indian restaurant leads to an 18th century ballroom…

 The city also has a few culinary specialities.
 The Bath bun – a sugary bun with raisins or currants – was supposedly invented here by a physician, William Oliver.
 He went on to invent the Bath Oliver, a dry, savoury – and presumably healthier – cracker.
 Another famous bun is the Sally Lunn, a sort of brioche that is served with various toppings.
 Then there is the Bath chap, a cut of meat taken from the cheek of a pig.
 If you are minded to try this, Bath chaps are on the menu at The Garricks Head, a pub and restaurant that was once the home of Beau Nash, a famous Master of Ceremonies in the 18th century.